rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/1-0-setup-partial.md

 <!-- ======================================================================= -->
 ## partial setup =?=> node tree

-Even though the relationship a node has with all the other nodes is defined by those elements that are shared by the sets in `S`, the translation of a set into a node is independent of these elements.
-That is, in general a setup **does not embed the definition of the nodes** themselves.
+Even though the relationship a node has with all the other nodes (i.e. the tree's structure) is defined by those elements that are shared by the sets in `S`, the translation of a set into a node is independent of these elements.
+That is, **a setup does in general not embed the definition of the nodes** themselves.

 As shown above, one can still associate a unique id with each set.
 However, since the iteration over `S` is random, subsequent runs will yield trees that have the same structure, but also trees that will in general differ in their labels (i.e. their id values).
-Obviously, this randomness is insufficient since the intention is to reliably recreate a tree from a given input setup.
+Obviously, this randomness is insufficient since the intention is to reliably recreate a tree from a given setup.

 The issue is therefore how to embed unique object/node identifiers such that one can reliably determine the identifier that is associated with a particular